quan-xue/ISBN-identification/README.md

 There is an optional debug mode, activated by -d or --debug.
 This will generate the intermediate images (it would take longer to run), which would help to improve interpretation.

+#### Demo (Demo folder)
+To check that you have setup the script properly, run the script on  demo.pdf.
+You should obtain the output, shown in the folder.